DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 ```
 ---

+## Reducing boilerplate through a compiler plugin

-## Bonus: static analyzer via frontend compiler plugin
+### Bonus: static analyzer via frontend compiler plugin

-An added benefit of approaching alignment via a compiler plugin is that we can
+We can write our compiler plugin to
-*statically analyze* the code to provide hints.
+*statically analyze* the code and    provide hints.
 For instance, consider:

 ```kotlin
 fun <ID : Any> Aggregate<ID>.distanceTo(source: Boolean, metric: Field<ID, Double>) =